-Climate impact metrics and targets underpin our strategic priorities to contribute to climate solutions and align our portfolio to net zero.
+Climate metrics and targets underpin our strategic priorities to contribute to climate solutions and decarbonise our portfolio over time.
 We track our performance through ongoing monitoring and review and are focused on establishing robust data measurement and reporting practices across our businesses.

-5.1 CLIMATE IMPACT METRICS
+5.1 CLIMATE METRICS